 Clint DeBoer, editor in chief of Pro Tool Reviews, talks about the best new tools for professional contractors, including DeWalt’s FlexVolt technology and ones from RIDGID and RYOBI.
 He also reveals the winners of a 12V drill shoot out, and EGO’s move into snowblowers and backpack blowers.
 For more information about these and other tools visit protoolreviews.com.
 This podcast was sponsored by GE Appliances.

-Episode 55: Got air?
-How to clear up indoor air quality issues
+Construction Podcast 55: How to improve indoor air quality

 Ken Fisher has been installing and selling hardwood flooring for decades.
 He provides Pros expert tips for avoiding installation woes, especially ones due to excessive moisture in basements and crawlspaces.

 Construction Podcast 53: How to spot clients from hell